vanhoefm/apbleed/README.md

 ## Usage

+You being the same way as any wpa_supplicant session.
+That means:

+	sudo ./wpa_supplicant -Dnl80211 -iwlan0 -cexample.conf

-You start it the same way as any wpa_supplicant session.
-Modify `example.conf` to specify which server you want to test.
-The example config file will attempt to connect to the `eduroam` network and test the radius server of `example.com` (which of course does not exist):
+Modify `example.conf` to specify the AP you want to test.
+The example config file will attempt to connect to [eduroam](https://www.eduroam.org/) and test the radius server of `example.com` (which does not exist):

 	network={
 	    # 1. Filters to specify which network to test